Grenfell Tower fire: Building and construction

 Grenfell Tower was part of the Lancaster West Estate, a council housing complex in North Kensington.
-The 24-storey tower block was designed in 1967 in the Brutalist style of the era by Clifford Wearden and Associates, and the Kensington and Chelsea London Borough Council approved its construction in 1970.
+The 24-storey tower block was designed in 1967 by Clifford Wearden and Associates, and the Kensington and Chelsea London Borough Council approved its construction in 1970.
 The building was constructed by contractors A E Symes of Leyton from 1972 to 1974.

 The 67.30 m tall building contained 120 one-bedroom and two-bedroom flats.
 The upper 20 (of 24) storeys were residential floors, with each having a communal lobby and six dwellings, with ten bedrooms among them.
 The lower four storeys were originally used for non-residential purposes.
 Later, two lower floors were converted to residential use, bringing the total to 129 apartments, housing up to 600 people.
 The original lead architect for the building, Nigel Whitbread, said in 2016 that the tower had been designed with attention to strength following the 1968 Ronan Point disaster and "from what I can see could last another hundred years".

 Like many other tower blocks in the UK, Grenfell Tower was designed to be operated under a "stay put policy" in the event of fire.
-The idea was that if a fire broke out in one flat, thick walls and fire doors would contain the fire long enough for the fire service to bring it under control.
+The idea was that if a fire broke out in one flat, thick walls and fire doors would contain the fire long enough for the fire service to bring it under control (compartmentation).
 Only those in the affected dwelling would be expected to evacuate.
 The building was designed under the assumption that a full evacuation would never be necessary.
 There was no centrally activated fire alarm and only a single central staircase.
-Unlike in many other countries, UK regulations do not require a second.
+Unlike those in many other countries, UK regulations do not require a second.
 In 2010, a fire broke out in a lobby and was quickly extinguished.

 Management

 Until 1996, Kensington and Chelsea London Borough Council managed its council housing directly.
-In 1996, the council created Kensington and Chelsea TMO (KCTMO), a tenant management organization which would manage its council housing stock.
+In 1996, the council created Kensington and Chelsea TMO (KCTMO), a tenant management organisation which would manage its council housing stock.
 KCTMO had a board comprising eight residents (tenants or leaseholders), four council-appointed members and three independent members.
 The tower was built as council housing, but fourteen of the flats had been bought under the Right to Buy policy.
 These were occupied by leaseholders, or were privately rented out by them on the open market.